What happened to WNBA star Brittney Griner?

 “I’ve got no higher priority than making sure that Americans who are being illegally detained in one way or another around the world come home,” he said.
 “That includes Paul Whelan, that includes Brittney Griner, that includes people in a number of other countries.”

+“Because I’m her person she will always try and write persuasively to make sure I don’t break because she knows I’m studying for my bar and she knows I have all these things going on and she’s trying to always be my strong person,” she said.

+Ms Griner reportedly told Cherelle that “I’m holding on and I won’t break until I come home.”

-The US Embassy in Moscow will send a diplomat to attend Ms Griner's hearing on Friday, according to officials who spoke to CNN.
+The US Embassy in Moscow was slated to send a diplomat to attend Ms Griner’s hearing on Friday (1 June), according to officials who spoke to CNN.

-The State Department's official stance is that Ms Griner is being "wongfully detained" and that it will continue to work to secure her release.
+The State Department’s official stance is that Ms Griner is being “wrongfully detained” and that it will continue to work to secure her release.

 “The US government will continue to provide appropriate support to Ms. Griner and her family.
 We will continue to press for her release,” a department spokesperson said.